IvoVM/lomi-sdk-js/packages/lomi-backoffice/README.md

-# Lomi Material
+# Lomi Backoffice

-Lomi material is intended to be a workspace that would help to do a fast deliver of MVP content

-## V0.0.1 ( MVP Recetas )
+Angular app created from lomi-material, it's purpouse is to assist backoffice in daily task of order-shipment mainly

+## For running angular serve

+To run:

+nx serve lomi-backoffice